Return to Sport Testing

 Return to Sport/Injury Prevention Training

 Canyon Sports Therapy specializes in return to sport/injury prevention training.
 Training typically begins before the end of the individuals formal Physical Therapy rehabilitation or after Return to Sport Evaluation or Screening.
 All training is one on one and focuses on improving muscle strength, power, speed, and agility as well as reducing the biomechanical risk factors related to injury.
 Feedback training using high speed video and muscle activation sensors are used to assist the athlete to achieve peak performance.
-For more information, Contact Us Today at Holladay, UT Center.
+For more information, Contact Us today at our center in Holladay, UT.